How We Serve

 After a distinguished 25-year career at Johnson & Johnson where he rose to become the first Worldwide Vice President of Engineering, Menard founded GenSight, working with organizations including the UN, NASA, and Fortune 500 companies.
 His journey into childhood trauma advocacy began while writing his memoir “The Kite That Couldn’t Fly,” which unexpectedly revealed the profound impact of childhood trauma on his family of 14 siblings.

 Drawing from his expertise in solving complex global challenges, Menard now dedicates himself to raising awareness about childhood trauma’s devastating effects on society.
-His latest book, “Greater Than Gravity,” synthesizes extensive research with personal insights to illuminate the path toward ending childhood trauma.
+His soon to be released book, “Greater Than Gravity,” synthesizes extensive research with personal insights to illuminate the path toward ending childhood trauma.
 He is the founder of United Against Childhood Trauma (UACT), a movement dedicated to awareness, healing, and prevention.

 Glenn R. Schiraldi, Ph.D.